ccorsi/learning/search/README.md

 - **<span style="color:blue">Path cost:</span>** function that assigns a numeric cost to a path with respect to performance measure

-The above definitions will relagate any of the different search algorithms will define the search region
+The above definitions will relegate any of the different search algorithms will define the search region
 as:

 - The search space is divided into three regions: